jnwiegers/jnwiegers.github.io/_publications/symbiosis2018.md

 venue: 'Uitgeverij de Graaff'
 ---

-Together with fourteen other students, I wrote a book on the various aspects of symbiosis as part of the Biology Honours Programme.
+Together with fourteen other students, I wrote a book on the various aspects of symbiosis as part of the BSc Biology Honours Programme.
 I was one of the editors of the book the author of the chapter on chytridiomycosis, an infectious fungal disease that has resulted in large-scale decline and even extinction of various amphibian species.

 Recommended citation: Blijleven, K., W. Koppelaars, C. Boer, E. van Dijk, L. van Dijk, O. Garritsen, J. Ham, A. de Kort, G. Puijk, J. Rienstra,
 G. Schut, L. Seton, T. Steenwijk, E. van der Vlist, and J. N. Wiegers (2018).
 De kunst van het samenleven - een kijk op de